rui-vp-fernandes/models/specs/howto.md

 -   Be aware that at the time being **none of the official FIWARE Core Enablers enforce schema validation**.
 Thus, in case you want to be sure your application data validates correctly against a given Data Model, this is up to you.
-See [tools directory]() Pending updated link to validate your appklication data.
+See [tools directory]() Pending updated link to validate your application data.

 ## Going through a Data Model